-- White sticky rice such as Jasmine rice works best with boiled chicken (squeeze excess water from chicken) or boiled ground beef (drain fat, rinse and blot beef dry with paper towels) after the 12-24 hr. period and continue this bland diet for 2 days.
+- Jasmine rice is very sticky once cooked and works best with boiled chicken (squeeze excess water from chicken) or boiled ground beef (drain fat, rinse and blot beef dry with paper towels) after the 12-24 hr. period and continue this bland diet for 2 days.

 - If and only if your dog isn’t showing signs of any serious illness, restrict his water intake and give him small drinks at a time for 24 hours.
 It’s important that you don’t allow your dog to become dehydrated.
 Give ice cubes if your dog will eat them.

-- You can administer Pedialyte or Gatorade by mixing 50/50 with his water to help with hydration for the first 24 hours.
+- You can administer Pedialyte by mixing 50/50 with his water to help with hydration for the first 24 hours.
 This helps to replace lost electrolytes.

 - Pepto Bismol or Kaopectate (both of these products contain salicylates – see warning below): The dosage for dogs is 1/2 to 1 teaspoon per 5 pounds of body weight.
 No more than 2 tablespoons 3 times daily, or one table per 15 pounds of body weight up to 3 times a day.
 This should only be used for temporary relief and not on a regular basis.
 I prefer Pepto Bismol over Kaopectate.
 Warning: NEVER use any product that contains salicylates if you’re giving your dog aspirin or any type of NSAID such as Rimadyl, Metacam, Deramaxx, Etogesic, etc. without talking to your dog’s vet first.
 NEVER GIVE CATS PEPTO BISMOL.

-- The Honest Kitchen Form is an ALL NATURAL EFFECTIVE supplement that I’ve heard others say works well for dogs who experience frequent bouts of dog diarrhea although I’ve never personally used it for my own dogs.
+- The Honest Kitchen Form is an ALL NATURAL EFFECTIVE supplement that supposedly works very well for dogs who experience frequent digestive problems, although I’ve never personally used it for my own dogs.
 It’s natural and could be a great product to have on hand.
 It’s inexpensive and receives glowing reviews.